davidgraupner2/asseme/SurrealDB/Scripts/msp/docs/examples.md

 This guide provides practical examples for common operations using the MSP database schema.

+## ⚠️ Important Note

+**User and tenant creation is now handled via API endpoints** instead of schema functions for better reliability and error handling.

 ## 🚀 Getting Started Examples

 ### Initial Setup